 Do what makes you happy – the way you want to do it

 All too often, you see people unhappy in their daily lives.
-Or elderly folks full of regret.
+Or folks full of regret.
 Don’t be one of them.
 Stop putting off what you’ve been meaning to do – maybe it’s getting a new job, taking that trip or ending that relationship that’s bringing you down.
 Life keeps pressing forward and time really does pass in an instant.
 Take action today to start living the way you want.
 Otherwise, you’re really just standing still.

 Figure out what success means to you